Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: System Model

-Based on the above establishment, for the Vehicle Tier, NV$_n$ offloads subtasks starting from $C_{m_h}^n$.
-Therefore, NV$_n$ will transmit the input data of the $m_h\mbox{-}th$ subtask (i.e., with the data size of $W_{m_h-1,m_h}^n$) to its matched HV$_h$.
-Similar to \cite{ref16,ref21}, we adopt Orthogonal Frequency Division Multiplexing (OFDM) and Orthogonal Frequency Division Multiple Access (OFDMA) technologies for V2V and V2I communications, respectively.
+Based on the above symbolization, for the Vehicle Tier, RV$_n$ offloads subtasks starting from $m_s^n$.
+Therefore, it should transmit the input data of the $m_s^n\mbox{-}th$ subtask with the size of $W_{m_s-1,m_s}^n$ to its matched SV$_s$.
+Similar to \cite{xwang2024amtos,nfofana2025intelligent}, we adopt Orthogonal Frequency Division Multiplexing (OFDM) and Orthogonal Frequency Division Multiple Access (OFDMA) technologies for V2V and V2I communications, respectively.
 Each communication link occupies mutually orthogonal subbands, which exhibits strong resistance to signal interference.
-Assuming the bandwidth for V2V communication is $B_{V2V}$, the V2V transmission delay from NV$_n$ to HV$_h$ is denoted by $\tau_{n,h}$, the transmission energy consumption is $E^t_{n,h}$ and the power spectrum density of noise at HV is $N_0$.
-Therefore, based on Shannon capacity formula, we can obtain\\
+We signify the bandwidth for V2V communication as $B_{V2V}$, the V2V data transmission delay from RV$_n$ to SV$_s$ as $\tau_{n,s}$, the corresponding transmission energy consumption as $E^t_{n,s}$, and the power spectrum density of noise at SV as $N_0$.
+Therefore, based on Shannon capacity formula, we can obtain